 Brougham Castle has long inspired poets and artists.
 While antiquarians and early travel writers waxed lyrical, the scene was painted by J M W Turner and the site features in two poems by William Wordsworth.
-It’s no wonder really: the handsome, red sandstone ruins of the medieval castle occupy a particular picturesque setting on the banks of the River Eamont.
+It’s no wonder really: the handsome, red sandstone ruins of the medieval castle occupy a particularly picturesque setting on the banks of the River Eamont.

 The castle was constructed in the early thirteenth century, next to the site of Brocavum, the Roman fort that, many centuries earlier, had guarded the ford here.
 Indeed, some of the stone from this earlier structure was used to build the castle, and modern visitors who climb the keep’s dark, spiral stairway will spot a Roman memorial slab in the ceiling as they approach the second floor.